reasonableperson/pdf-split-by-bookmarks/README.md

 This repository contains a script for performing the task of 'un-combining'
-PDFs: it will convert a very large PDF with many bookmarks into a directory full of smaller bookmarks, one per bookmark.
+PDFs: it will convert a very large PDF with many bookmarks into a directory full of smaller PDFs, one per bookmark.

 * The new files must be named and ordered according to the bookmarks, so the filename must have an ordinal prefix in order to preserve the order of the